vormkracht10/php-uploadcare-transformations/README.md

 ```

 >As stated in the Uploadcare Documentation, in URLs, % is an escape character and should be encoded with %25 escape sequence, e.g. /scale_crop/440x440/80%25,80%25/.
 For convenience, we can use the p shortcut for percent which doesn't require encoding.

-### Pre-defined parameters
-In some methods you can pass parameters that are "pre-defined".
-For example in the [filter()](/src/Transformations/Filter.php) method you can pass the [`name`](/src/Transformations/Enums/Filter.php) parameter.
-As found in the documentation of the [photo filter](https://uploadcare.com/docs/transformations/image/photo-filters/#image-photo-filters) the name parameter should be one of the 40 filters.
-To be sure that the name is correct we made a special Enum class for each pre-defined parameter.
-These can be found inside the [Enums](/src/Transformations/Enums/) folder.

 ### List of possible transformations
 Each transformation follows the documentation on Uploadcare which you may find <a href="https://uploadcare.com/docs/">here</a>.